dlafarga/dlafarga.github.io/_posts/2026-03-20-3D-animation-using-GLORYS.md

 print(f"{output_path} created!")
 ```
-This animation shows multiple zonal cross-sections going up the California coast for EOF 1.
-Using this you can observe  how ENSO cases warm anomalies on the California coast and how changes as it moves north.
+This animation shows multiple zonal cross-sections moving up the California coast for EOF 1.
+Using this you can observe how ENSO causes warm anomalies on the California coast and how they change as you move north.

 ![Zonal anim]({{ site.url }}/assets/img/3D_viz/EOF 1_zonal_animation.gif){: .center-image }
-<center>Zonal cross-sections on the Calfornia coast.</center>
+<center>Zonal cross-sections on the California coast.</center>

-# Depth cross-section animation
+# Depth Cross-Section Animation
-The depth animation set up will go in a similar way, but this time we will be using the North Pacific and not just the California coast.
+The depth animation set up will proceed in a similar way, but this time we will be using the North Pacific and not just the California coast.

 ```python
 #############################################################################